nickwells/param.mod/README.md

 ## Parameter files
 Parameter files are intended to allow common parameters to be set once in the file and avoid the need to repeat them each time a command is run.
-The files can include other files through a `#include` directive and comments can be added with a leading `//`.
+The files can include other files through an `@include` directive and comments can be added with a leading `#`.
 The values of the include directives and comment introducers can be changed programmatically or they can be disallowed.
 White space and blank lines are ignored and the parameters must not have their leading `-` or `--` characters.